 Finally, a big part of stroke research will always be prevention.
 It is estimated that control of the known stroke risk factors would avoid 50% of the strokes suffered.
 These include high blood pressure, high cholesterol, smoking, diabetes and heart disease.
 The Ottawa Hospital now has an active stroke prevention clinic to ensure that the risk factors are controlled, because once a patient has suffered a stroke, the chance of having another substantially increases.
 Clinical investigators at the OHRI are involved in a number of clinical trials, and their research is contributing to better stroke prevention in Ottawa and around the world.

 • Dr. Antoine Hakim

 • Dr. Hsaio-Huei Chen

 • Dr. Leo Renaud

-Note: Stroke research at the OHRI is supported by The Ottawa Hospital Foundation, the Heart and Stroke Foundation of Canada, the Heart and Stroke Foundation of Ontario, the Canadian Stroke Network, the Canadian Institutes of Health Research, the Ontario Ministry of Research and Innovation, and many other agencies.
+Stroke research at the Ottawa Hospital Research Institute is supported by The Ottawa Hospital Foundation, Heart and Stroke Foundation Canadian Partnership for Stroke Recovery, Heart and Stroke Foundation of Ontario, Canadian Institutes of Health Research, the Ontario Ministry of Research and Innovation, and many other agencies.

 The HSF Canadian Partnership for Stroke Recovery is a joint initiative of the Heart and Stroke Foundation and Canada’s leading stroke recovery research centres – Sunnybrook, Baycrest, Toronto Rehab, University of Ottawa, Ottawa Hospital Research Institute and Memorial University.